AzharKV/Android-Messenger/README.md

 Chat Application with Android java and firebase as backend

 -> Firebase Email And Phone Authentication
--> Single And Group Messeging
+-> Single And Group Messaging
--> Request Send To Users For Messeging
+-> Request Send To Users For Messaging